Ali7med/chrome-extension-profile-manager/README.md

-# Chrom extension for profile manager
+# Chrome Extension for Profile Management and Auto-Fill

-### Description
+## Description

 This Chrome extension provides a simple and efficient way to manage profiles across multiple websites.
 It allows users to search, add, edit, and delete profiles, import and export profiles to/from CSV, and automatically fill forms based on the selected profile.
+The auto-fill feature ensures that forms are completed quickly and accurately using the information from the chosen profile.

 ### Features